 Our fees for application for temporary residency as an investor are flexible and comprehensive.
 We include all the standard fees and expenses in our pricing, with the intention of making the process as easy as possible for you.

-There are three items not included in our pricing, which vary on a case by case basis, making it impossible to include in an all-inclusive service for our clients.
+There are two items not included in our pricing, which vary on a case by case basis, making it impossible to include in an all-inclusive service for our clients.